alex-karpenko/psql-query-exporter/README.md

                       # can be overridden in the DB/query section

     databases:   # list of the databases inside the instance, mandatory
-      - name: ""  # DB name, mandatory
+      - dbname: ""  # DB name, mandatory
         scrape_interval: 30m  # the same as above, applied to all queries of the DB, optional
         query_timeout: 10s    # the same as above, applied to all queries of the DB, optional
         metric_expiration_time: 0s  # if all query attempts during this time were failed,